slliks4/slliks4/README.md

 <marquee behavior="scroll" direction="left" scrollamount="5">✨ Welcome to my GitHub Profile! ✨</marquee>

 # Hi there, I'm Skills Nwokolo Anthony 👋
+Do not choose ease alone.
+Choose the work that teaches.

+Time is a tool, not a master.
+Complexity is a teacher, not a trophy.

+Understand to own.
+Make to learn.
+Because it is easy?
+Sometimes.
+For pleasure?
+Often.
+For fulfillment?
+Always.

 <p align="center">
   <a href="https://github.com/slliks4">